swsnu/swppfall2022-team3/docs/final-report/team3_final_report.md

 Secondly, online university community services like Everytime are often used as dating platforms.
 Students who want to meet people in the same university can explore self-introduction posts on Everytime's "dating" board.
 This method hardly allows people to consider others’ appearance, one of the most important factors in choosing a potential sweetheart because most users do not upload their pictures on a public board.
 Furthermore, there are some irrelevant threads on the board that make the board's reputation bad.
 Compared to competitive services, *Pitapat Campus* provides an efficient method to choose one's partner in the same college community based on users' profiles, including pictures, tags, and self-introduction.
 Matched users can continue communication through one-to-one chatting.

+## User Stories

+### Signing Up

+- actor: a university student who wants to use Pitapat Campus
+- precondition: The user is on the login page.
+- trigger: The user clicks the sign-up button.
+- scenarios
+  - The user selects their own university.
+  - The mail domain is fixed, and the user enters the email, authentication mail is sent to the corresponding email.
+  - Authentication is completed when the user checks the authentication mail and enters the verification code.
+  - The user sets the password, and an account is created.
+- postcondition: The corresponding account is created.
+- exceptions
+  - The email already exists in user database.
+  - The authentication mail is sent, but the user doesn’t check it in time.
+  - The password is not strong.
+- acceptance tests
+  - (1)
+    - given: a valid email
+    - when: pushes confirm button
+    - then: authentication mail is sent to the corresponding email
+  - (2)
+    - given: already-existing email
+    - when: pushes confirm button
+    - then: alert that the email already exists, and stay on that page
+  - (3)
+    - given: authentication mail is sent
+    - when: user enters the verification code
+    - then: proceed to the password setting step
+  - (4)
+    - given: authentication mail is sent
+    - when: it is incorrect verification code or the time is over
+    - then: alert that verification code is wrong or the available time has passed, and re-send authentication mail to guide the user sign up

+### Creating a Profile

+- actor: a user who finished sign-up
+- precondition: The user only finished email authorization.
+- trigger: User's email is authorized but the user does not have profiles.
+- scenarios
+  - A user finishes email auth at the email-auth page.
+- postcondition: The user will have a profile.
+- exception: There are some required fields not filled.
+- acceptance tests:
+  - (1)
+    - given: valid inputs
+    - when: pushes submit button
+    - then: a user profile is made.
+  - (2)
+    - given: some necessary fields are not filled
+    - when: pushes submit button
+    - then: alert the user that necessary fields are not filled

+### Updating a Profile

+- actor: a user who finished sign-up
+- precondition: User should have their profiles.
+- trigger: The user pushes “change profile” button.
+- scenarios
+  - The profile-update page looks like the user-info page, but the user can update each profile element.
+  - Every profile element could be updated, but required fields should not be empty.
+  - After the user finishes update and click the “confirm” button, the user profile is updated.
+- postcondition: User will have an updated profile.
+- exceptions
+  - Tries to make required field empty.
+- acceptance tests:
+  - (1)
+    - given: valid inputs
+    - when: pushes submit button
+    - then: the user profile is updated
+  - (2)
+    - given: some necessary fields are updated as empty value
+    - when: pushes submit button
+    - then: alert the user that necessary fields are not filled

+### Sending Pitapat to Others

+- actor: a user who find out other impressive users
+- precondition: Pitapat sender and receiver are not yet matched.
+- trigger: The user presses “pitapat” button on the profile page.
+- scenarios
+  - The user search page contains other users’ basic information such as a nickname, main profile image, and age.
+  - The user can see the profile detail of the others by clicking the others’ main profile image.
+  - The user sends a request by pressing the pitapat button.
+- postconditions
+  - The receiver can check the pitapat on the list of Pitapats page.
+  - The sender’s pitapat button became already-sent state.
+- acceptance tests:
+  - (1)
+    - given: a receiver didn’t block a sender
+    - when: the sender pushes pitapat button
+    - then: pitapat alarm is sent to the receiver

+### Seeing the List of Pitapats from Others

+- actor: a user who gets a pitapat alarm
+- precondition: A sender has sent pitapat to other user.
+- trigger: The user presses a pitapat icon on the navigation bar.
+- scenarios
+  - The list of Pitapats page contains the sender’s basic information such as a nickname, main profile image, and age.
+  - The user can see the profile detail of the sender by clicking the sender’s main profile image.
+  - The user can press an accept button, which is under the sender’s profile image, or refuse the request by pressing “Refuse” button.
+- postconditions
+  - After matching up, they both can see others on the chat room list and the pitapat element should be disappeared from the list.
+  - After pressing “Refuse”, the pitapat element disappears from the list, and there is no additional chat room
+- exception: The user is matched with nobody.
+- acceptance tests:
+  - (1)
+    - given: after receiving Pitapats from others
+    - when: when the user check a received Pitapat and press receive button to exchange Pitapats
+    - then: both users get matched up successfully and they both can see others on chat room list page
+  - (2)
+    - given: after receiving Pitapats from others
+    - when: when the user check a received Pitapat and press the button to refuse
+    - then: there is no matching up

+### Seeing the List of Pitapats Sent to Others

+- actor: a user who sent pitapats to others.
+- precondition: A User has sent pitapats to other users.
+- trigger: The user presses a pitapat icon on the navigation bar and clicks  the 'pitapats sent list' tab.
+- scenarios
+  - The list of Pitapats sent to others contains the receiver’s basic information such as a nickname, main profile image, and age.
+  - The user can see the profile detail of the sender by clicking the receiver’s main profile image.
+  - The user can cancel a pitapat by clicking the pitapat button which is already toggled on.
+- postconditions
+  - After canceling a pitapat, the received user's profile is removed from the list.
+- acceptance tests:
+  - (1)
+    - given: after sending Pitapats to others
+    - when: when the user checks a sent Pitapat and presses the pitapat button to cancel
+    - then: a received user is removed from the list, and the user is removed from the received pitapats list of the other user who just got canceled

+### Entering the Chat Room List Page

+- actor: a user who has completed profile information
+- precondition: The user has signed in.
+- trigger: The user presses a “chatting” icon on the navigation bar.
+- scenarios
+  - The page contains a list of chat rooms with matched users.
+  - Each chatting list element shows matched user's name, profile picture, and recent message with him or her.
+  - When pressing the element, the user can move into an 1:1 chatting page with that user.
+- postconditions
+  - Pressing element of some matched user in the list: move into an 1:1 chat room view with him or her.
+- exception: The user is matched with nobody.
+- acceptance tests:
+  - (1)
+    - given: the user is in chat room list page
+    - when: the user presses a chat room element
+    - then: 1:1 chat room with him/her appears
+  - (2)
+    - given: the user is in the chat room list page
+    - when: the user receives a message from some matched user
+    - then: the preview message is updated

+### 1:1 Chatting with Matched User

+- actor: a user who is matched with some other user
+- precondition: Two users are matched through exchanging pitapat.
+- trigger: The user presses an element in the chat room list.
+- scenarios
+  - At the upper part of the view, the profile picture of the counterpart is shown.
+When pressing the name or the profile picture, the user can see the profile or him or her.
+  - The user can see sent or received messages with the counterpart at the center of the view.
+A speech bubble with messages points right if it contains a sent message, and points left with a received message.
+Message dispatch time is shown by the side of each speech bubble.
+- exception: The user tries to send an empty message.
+- acceptance tests:
+  - (1)
+    - given: the message input field contains a non-empty message
+    - when: the user presses the send button
+    - then: the message is sent and a speech bubble containing the message is added at the bottom of messages
+  - (2)
+    - given: the user is in the 1:1 chat room
+    - when: the message input field is empty
+    - then: the button is disabled
+  - (3)
+    - given: the user is in the 1:1 chat room with a matched user
+    - when: the user receives a message from the counterpart
+    - then: a speech bubble containing the message is added at the bottom of messages

 ## Backend

 #### Api Design